-Rule reference: §809.22
+Rule Reference: §809.22

 Boards must exempt children from the Board’s waiting list who were directly referred from a recognized partnership, subject to the availability of funding and the availability of subsidized slots at the partnership site.

-Rule reference: §809.18(b)(3); §809.22(c)
+Rule Reference: §809.18(b)(3); §809.22(c)

-Boards must ensure that they have developed and implemented processes for identifying and exempting children from the waiting list who are directly referred from a recognized partnership, once all children in the first and second priority groups have been served.
+Boards must ensure that they have developed and implemented processes for identifying and exempting children from the waiting list who are directly referred from a recognized partnership once all children in the first and second priority groups have been served.
 This is subject to the availability of funding and available slots at a partnership site.

-Boards may outreach families of potentially eligible children who are on the waiting list and provide the families with application and referral information for recognized partnerships.
+Boards may conduct outreach to families of potentially eligible children who are on the waiting list and provide the families with application and referral information for recognized partnerships.

 Boards must ensure that priority of service is applied to the pool of direct partnership referrals if funding is limited or if the number of direct referrals exceeds the number of available subsidized slots at a partnership site.